Special Night Squads

-The Special Night Squads (Note: Hebrew: Plugot Ha'Layla Ha'Meyukhadot, פלוגות הלילה המיוחדות) (SNS) was a joint British–Jewish counter-insurgency military unit, established by Captain Orde Wingate in Mandatory Palestine in 1938 during the 1936–1939 Arab revolt.
+The Special Night Squads (Note: פלוגות הלילה המיוחדות, Plugot Ha'Layla Ha'Meyukhadot) (SNS) was a joint British–Jewish counter-insurgency military unit, established by Captain Orde Wingate in Mandatory Palestine in 1938 during the 1936–1939 Arab revolt.
 The SNS consisted of British infantry soldiers, together with some men drawn from the Jewish Supernumerary Police.
 Total unit strength was 100 by 1938.

 Wingate selected his men personally, among them Yigal Allon and Moshe Dayan, and trained them to form small mobile striking units.
 Wingate also collaborated with the Jewish paramilitary formation, the Haganah, reinforcing his unit with some of Haganah's Fosh commandos.

 Creation and deployment

 Members of the Special Night Squads, possibly in Kfar Tavor.

+Members of the Special Night Squads going out to train in the Jezreel Valley, december 1938.

 Historian Simon Anglim noted that the Special Night Squads were preceded by similar units, such as the "Corps of Gurkha Scouts", organized for carrying out night-time ambushes in the North-West Frontier Province of British India 1919, and by the paramilitary Auxiliary Division of the Royal Irish Constabulary which conducted counter-insurgency operations during the Irish War of Independence.

 Orde Wingate, an intelligence officer of the British Army's General Headquarters (GHQ) in Jerusalem, examined sabotage and weapon smuggling operations in northern Palestine (Galilee).
 During March 1938, after several weeks of experimental ambushes and patrols, he had gained permission from the General Officer Commanding (GOC) in Palestine, Lieutenant-General Archibald Wavell, to establish a joint British-Jewish unit for night operations against the Arab insurgents.
 However, the Jewish Agency had opposed this venture at first, resulting in its postponement until early June.

 The new GOC in Palestine, Lieutenant-General Robert Haining, had also approved Wingate's proposal to establish a "Night Movement Group", and the SNS became operative on early June, 1938.
 The military historian Hew Strachan has described the tactics Wingate employed as a form of state terrorism, and its mode of operation eventually led to allegations that Wingate had effectively organized these nights squads into Jewish 'murder gangs' or 'death squads'.
 According to Israeli military historian Martin van Creveld, their training included "how to kill without compunction, how to interrogate prisoners by shooting every tenth man to make the rest talk; and how to deter future terrorists by pushing the heads of captured ones into pools of oil and then freeing them to tell the story."

 The 16th Infantry Brigade, under Brigadier John Fullerton Evetts, supplied three twelve-man squads, including officers, to the new unit.
 The men were taken from the Royal Ulster Rifles (squad commanded by Lieutenant Bala Bredin), the Royal West Kent Regiment (squad commanded by Lt.
 Michael "Mike" Grove) and the Manchester Regiment (squad commanded by commanded by Lt.
 Robert "Rex" King-Clark).